KG: What or who inspired you to be a writer?

 In September of 2017 Carole signed with us at KGHH Publishing with a three-book deal as we see great potential in her beautifully artistic supernatural story telling style.

-The Music of the Cosmos by Carole Bulewski - Is a beautiful, elegant scary book and we at KGHH Publishing will be publishing it in May 2018.
+The Music of the Cosmos by Carole Bulewski - Is a beautiful, elegant scary book and we at KGHH Publishing published it in May 2018.

 The front cover by Graeme Parker at KGHH Design.